ynvk404/ynvk404/README.md

 <tr>
 <td>

-🎓 I'm a sophomore majoring in Information Security at PTIT-HCM
+🎓 I am currently a sophomore majoring in Information Security at the Academy of Cryptography Techniques
-🔭 I'm currently working on: DFIR, Malware Analysis, Threat Intelligence and Blue Team concepts
+🔭 I am focusing on Penetration Testing, Vulnerability Assessment, and Network Security Analysis
-⚡ Fun fact about me: I like sporty activities, and martial arts.
-Btw I do OSINT in my freetime especially SOCMint :3
+⚡ In my free time, I enjoy playing video games, rapping, and watching movies

 </td>
 <td>